isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 > You will see the data sources for which your administrator has configured the connector.

-## Show Tile/List View
+## Show List View or Tile View

-You can choose to view the various data sources in the form of a list or as tiles.
+You can toggle between the List View or Tile view to view the various data sources in the form of a list or as tiles.

 Select a data source to view the content snippet generators and the topic generators available for the selected data source.

 ### List View  ![](images/data-sources-list-view-icon.svg)